iotaledger/goshimmer/docOps/docs/tutorials/static_identity.md

   },
 ```

-Or if you are using docker and prefer to set this with a command, you can define the same by changing the GoShimmer docker-compose.yml:
+If you are using docker, and prefer to set this with a command, you can define the same by changing the GoShimmer docker-compose.yml:

 ```yml
 goshimmer:
     network_mode: host